 The DELTA Advance can be used by people with a wide range of conditions.
-Adults with spinal or head injuries, Multiple Sclerosis and Motor Neurone Disease all have the potential to stand using this piece of equipment.
-The lifting mechanism features a motorised belt adjustment system which is capable of lifting up to 120kg (19 stone), an updated motor is available with a maximum lift of 140kg (22 stone).
+Adults with spinal or head injuries, Multiple Sclerosis, and Motor Neurone Disease all have the potential to stand using this piece of equipment.
+The lifting mechanism features a motorized belt adjustment system that is capable of lifting up to 120kg (19 stone), an updated motor is available with a maximum lift of 140kg (22 stone).
 The mechanism will allow those with moderate trunk control to raise themselves from sitting to standing and those with limited trunk control to be guided into standing with attendant assistance.

 Where the DELTA Advance differs from other electric standing frames is in its patented Patient Seating Positioner (PSP).
 This has three uses: